-In June 2018, Vistarena Development Sdn Bhd ("Vistarena"), the 20% associate of the Company, launched a residential project with a gross development value ("GDV") of RM468.0 million namely the Platinum OUG Residence located at Kampung Muhibah, Kuala Lumpur.
-The project is 99.9% sold, and Vistarena expects to deliver vacant possession to the house buyers by the third quarter of 2022.
+Vistarena Development Sdn Bhd ("Vistarena")

+Vistarena, the 20%-associate of the Company, had in June 2022 completed the development of its Residensi Platinum OUG project with a gross development value ("GDV") of RM468.0 million located at Kampung Muhibah, Kuala Lumpur.

+The project is 100% sold, with vacant possession delivered to the house buyers.

-In May 2022, Pembinaan Serta Hebat Sdn Bhd ("PSH"), a subsidiary of the Company, launched the Satu Anggota Satu Rumah ("SASaR") residential project at Bandar Tasik Selatan.
-The SASaR project comprises 3,500 residential units to be developed for the Malaysian armed forces, with a GDV of RM633.8 million.
-As of 30 June 2022, the accumulated sales and development progress of the SASaR project were 18% and 10%, respectively.
+Pembinaan Serta Hebat Sdn Bhd ("PSH")

+PSH, a subsidiary of the Company, has launched its second residential development project next to the Satu Anggota Satu Rumah ("SASaR") project in Bandar Tasik Selatan, namely the PSV 1 Residences @ Platinum South Valley project ("PSV 1 Residences").
+The PSV 1 Residences project comprises a 42-storey single-block residential apartment with a GDV of RM297.5 million.
+Meanwhile, the SASaR project will develop 3,500 residential units for the Malaysian armed forces with a GDV of RM633.8 million.
+The combined GDV of the two projects is RM931.3 million.

+As of 30 June 2023, the cumulative sales for the SASaR and PSV 1 Residences were 77% and 32% respectively, while cumulative construction progress were 27% and 16%, respectively.

+Contras Build Sdn Bhd ("Contras Build")

-Meanwhile, Contras Build Sdn Bhd, another subsidiary of the Company, is in the latter stage of planning for its residential project at Bandar Sri Permaisuri, Kuala Lumpur.
+Contras Build, another subsidiary of the Company, is in the latter stage of planning for its residential project at Bandar Sri Permaisuri, Kuala Lumpur.